You’ve heard that listening to Mozart will increase your child’s brain

 music, in your opinion?

-time on social media you’ll end up seeing your musician friends post all these
+on social media you’ll end up seeing your musician friends post all these articles

-articles about scientific studies that prove that music will make your child smarter,
+about scientific studies that prove that music will make your child smarter, music will

-music will improve their brain development, and music will get them more engaged in
+improve their brain development, and music will get them more engaged in the rest of

-the rest of their lives, and there was even a study a while back that said that
+their lives, and there was even a study a while back that said that playing Mozart to

-But from a musician standpoint, I think music helps children learn discipline; it
+But from a musician standpoint, I think music help children learn discipline; it

-at the same speed.
-In music, kids tend to hit plateaus at certain points, where they
+the same speed.
+In music, kids tend to hit plateaus at certain points, where they kind

-kind of struggle with a concept and it takes a bit longer.
-And I think, if they learn
+of struggle with a concept and it takes a bit longer.
+And I think, if they learn that

-that they don’t just get to quit then and they kind of have to keep working
+they don’t just get to quit then and they kind of have to keep working past it,

-past it, then they start to learn that this happens in life—that you get to
+then they start to learn that this happens in life—that you get to something

-something where’s it’s going to be more challenging and eventually
+where’s it’s going to be more challenging and eventually you’re going

 different cultures or different time periods and getting engaged with history and

-this stuff through YouTube and not have to pay anything.
-Or you can access it at a
+stuff through YouTube and not have to pay anything.
+Or you can access it at a library

-library and get recordings out.
-But it gives kids a chance to meet other people as
+and get recordings out.
+But it gives kids a chance to meet other people as well, in an

-well, in an ensemble situation.
-And so they get to be in contact with people and
+ensemble situation.
+And so they get to be in contact with people and places that they

-get.
-We can just pick up a CD, look at the CD case a little bit, play the music, and
+We can just pick up a CD, look at the CD case a little bit, play the music, and read off

-read off the liner notes.
+the liner notes.
 “Hey this is from China!
-Did you know that Chinese
+Did you know that Chinese music sounds

-music sounds like this?”
-So it’s a great opportunity to get our children
+like this?”
+So it’s a great opportunity to get our children interested in a

 Mike: Well, I take it, then, that even though a child can’t